VirtCode/pusta/docs/structure/jobs/file.md

     file: [path] # the file to copy
     location: [path] # the target location of the file

+    permissions: [number] # optional - the mode number for the permissions of the file

     root: [boolean] # optional - perform the copying as root
     link: [boolean] # optional - symlink instead of copy
 ```

 - `file` - File name of the file inside the module directory to copy.
 - `location` - Target location to copy the file to.
 This has to be a path to a file and not the parent directory. `~` is supported for specifying the home directory.
+- `permissions` (optional) - Set the permission of the written file.
+This only works when not linking and it not being a directory.
+Expects a valid permission number like `0o644` (the default).
 - `root` (optional) - Perform the copying and everything as root.
 This has to be used if copying to somewhere you need root privileges, because you **never run pusta as root**.
 - `link` (optional) - Whether to link the file to the target location instead of copying it.
 Linked files will not support dynamic content like variables.